 We conducted two separate mediation analyses using the PROCESS bootstrapping method (Model 4, with 5,000 resamples; Hayes, 2022), to examine the effect of the experimental conditions on likelihood to recommend through the mediator (H2b).
 In our analyses, experimental conditions (i.e., product attributes) were coded as 1 - control; 2 - green; 3 - harmful.
-First, we found a significant indirect effect of experimental conditions on likelihood to recommend through the mediator.
+First, we found a significant indirect effect of experimental conditions on likelihood to recommend the product through consumption experience.